donovanglover/nix-config/.fedora/README.md

 ### And you're done!

 That's it.
 You now have a very simple Fedora rice.
-If you want to mimic my development setup as well, continue reading.

-## Setting up Fedora for development work

-> TODO: Write this section

 [fedora]: https://getfedora.org
 [gnulinux]: https://www.gnu.org/gnu/linux-and-gnu.html